OUR HistorY

 3 October 2020

-Change of name of the party to VIA | la voie du peuple (VIA | the way of the people) and election of Jean-Frédéric Poisson as president, modification of the statutes, installation of a new management team.
+Party’s name changes to VIA | la voie du peuple (VIA | people’s path) and election of Jean-Frédéric Poisson as president, modification of the statutes, installation of a new management team.

 24 September 2020